home-assistant/home-assistant.io/source/_integrations/knx.markdown

 <div class='note'>

-This trigger is also provided as device trigger by the `KNX Interface` device with support for setting the options in the automation builder UI.
+This trigger is also provided as a device trigger by the `KNX Interface` device.
+It supports setting the options in the automation builder UI.

 </div>